MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 Contoso will need to assess the current database for replication issues.
 These issues include:

-- The source database version is compatible for migration to the target database version
+- The source database version is compatible for migration to the target database version.
 - Ensure primary keys exist on all tables to be replicated.
-- Database names can't include a semi-colon(;)
+- Database names can't include a semicolon (`;`).
-- Migration of multiple tables with same name but different case may cause unpredictable behavior
+- Migration of multiple tables with same name but different case may cause unpredictable behavior.

   ![Migration process](./media/contoso-migration-postgresql-to-azure/migration-process.png)
   _Figure 2: The migration process._